How To Replace RV Awning Fabric

 Step 3: Unroll the Fabric from the Roll Tube

 Choose one side of your awning roller tube to remove the tube’s end cap.
 Typically, there will be three screws that need to be removed to complete this step.
 Once the cap is off, you can start unrolling the fabric from the roll tube.
 This step is easier if you have another person’s help.

 Step 4: Detach Fabric from the Roll Tube

 Now that your fabric is unrolled, you should remove the polycord screw attaching the fabric to your roll tube.
 There will be a screw on both ends that need to be removed.
-After screw removal, have one person hold the fabric on an end while the other pulls the roll tube away from the fabric.
+After screw removal, have one person hold the fabric on an end while the other pulls the awning roller tube away from the fabric.
 Now you’re ready to put your new fabric on!